 What is the structure of the Doctor of Ministry?

 Doctor of Ministry cohorts begin every June with an opening residency in Abilene.
 After that, we offer courses each January and June – generally for 1 week in January and 2 weeks in June.
 For domestic students, most June classes gather in Abilene, while January classes gather in the Dallas/Fort Worth Metroplex.
-For Australian students, a number of classes will be offered in Melbourne.
-Contact us for information about how we have adjusted residency requirements for the 2021 cohort in response to the pandemic.
+For Australian students, a number of classes will be offered in Melbourne or online.

 What are the Doctor of Ministry track options at ACU?